How the Powerful Fear Art: Lessons from John Berger

 Speaking of, 1984 continues to make its justice in our time.
 It is again a best-seller, and in my own corner of the world a mysterious benefactor has begun buying copies for independent bookstores, making them available for free to whoever wants to read Orwell.
 Her efforts have proven contagious: I myself bought a handful to give away at a nearby independent bookstore, and other local readers have done the same.
 So far this project has been featured in the local media, as well as on CNN and the BBC.
-I have been following the coverage, and each time there is a great fascination with the idea of giving away Orwell as a response to Trump.
+I have been following the coverage, and each time there is a great fascination with the idea of giving away Orwell as a response to You-Know-Who.
 This symbol is powerful.
 The originator of this project has remained anonymous: she only says that she hopes to be a spark.

 When I began this column, one of the first things I did was to challenge writers and artists to create their own unique responses to our dismal politics.
 I will renew that call today.
 The protests we have participated in at the airports and on behalf of women’s rights, not to mention all of the phone calls, letters to Congress, and meetings of thousands of action groups across the nation, have filled me with a kind of euphoria and an abiding hope for the future of America.
 This political organizing is indispensible.
 We must have it in order to serve the sort of justice that we achieved when those who had done no harm to America, save for their religious faith and nation of birth, were once again allowed to come and go in this nation of ours.
 We must continue to serve as much of this justice as we can, but we must also remember the sort of justice that Berger wrote of and that is being perpetuated right this second as people who never before thought of reading 1984 now engage with a book that will change their world.